robinpokorny/transform-props-with/README.md

 ### Notes

-* *Transform Props With* returns a stateless functional component, these were introduced in React v0.14.0 ([release notes](https://facebook.github.io/react/blog/2015/10/07/react-v0.14.html)).
+* *Transform Props With* returns a stateless functional component; these were introduced in React v0.14.0 ([release notes](https://facebook.github.io/react/blog/2015/10/07/react-v0.14.html)).

 * Polyfill for